Parties to Crime Lecture

 (1) A person who aids, abets, counsels or procures the commission by another person of a summary offence shall be guilty of the like offence and may be tried (whether or not he is charged as a principal) either by a court having jurisdiction to try that other person or by a court having by virtue of his own offence jurisdiction to try him.

-(2) Any offence consisting in aiding, abetting, counselling or procuring thecommission of an offence triable either way (other than an offence listed in Schedule 1 to this Act) shall by virtue of this subsection be triable either way.
+(2) Any offence consisting in aiding, abetting, counselling or procuring the commission of an offence triable either way (other than an offence listed in Schedule 1 to this Act) shall by virtue of this subsection be triable either way.

-The effect of these provisions is that the person who aids or assist the principal offender in the commission of the offence will incur the same liability as the principal offender, as if they had committed the offence themselves.
+The effect of these provisions is that the person who aids or assists the principal offender in the commission of the offence will incur the same liability as the principal offender, as if they had committed the offence themselves.

-Case in Focus: R v Craig and Bentley (1952) The Times, 10 December
+Case in focus: R v Craig and Bentley (1952) The Times, 10 December

-The extent of the involvement of each individual will be considered in sentencing but the liability will be the same.
-As the secondary party shall be tried and punished as the principal offender, it is unnecessary for the prosecution to establish and distinguish whether each party involved was the principal offender or the secondary party as long as it is definite that they were one or the other.
+The extent of the involvement of each individual will be considered in sentencing, but the liability will be the same.
+As the secondary party shall be tried and punished as the principal offender, it is unnecessary for the prosecution to establish and distinguish whether each party involved was the principal offender or the secondary party, as long as it is definite that they were one or the other.

-Case in Focus: R v Galliano (1996) Unreported
+Case in focus: R v Galliano (1996) unreported

-5.1 Actus Reus
+5.1 Actus reus

-- An offence
+• An offence

-- Which is aided, abetted, counselled or procured
+• Which is aided, abetted, counselled or procured

-- Causation
+• Causation

 5.1.1 An offence